How MacKenzie Works

 Each individual comes to therapy with their own goals in mind and MacKenzie is here to work on whatever you feel would most benefit you.
 You'll work collaboratively with MacKenzie to determine a path of treatment that makes sense for where you're at.
 MacKenzie works with clients on many facets of their lives, including but not limited to:

-Discovering and supporting individual boundaries
+Discovering values and determining how they inform individual boundaries

 Creating relationship agreements that honor individual boundaries